fakela/documentation/get-started/what-is-mindee.md

 ## What is Mindee?

-[Mindee](https://mindee.com) is a developer platform that enables you to **extract key information from any type of document with your code**.
+[Mindee](https://mindee.com) is an API first platform that helps developers automate applications' workflows by standardizing the documents processing layer using computer vision and machine learning.
+In addition to easily detecting and extracting information using pre-trained data models for common documents (e.g., invoices, receipts, passports...), developers can easily build their own documents parsing API, thereby enabling any type of business to solve all document-based use cases quickly.
 Our mission is to help developers automate paperwork in their applications in real-time, with human-level accuracy.

 ## Who is Mindee for?
 Mindee have a developer first mindset – we build powerful document parsing APIs that developers can utilize to solve their problems.
 Also, Mindee can be used if: